-Finally I leave the wood behind, and as I walk into Westhumble, there’s the buzz of a light aircraft.
-I want to describe it as a monoplane, as if there might be some doubt.
-I recognise that I have entered a sequestered world of riches, the only sound to disrupt the quiet that of small aeroplanes and hedge trimmers.
+Finally, I leave the wood behind, and as I walk into Westhumble, there’s the buzz of a light aircraft.
+I want to describe it as a monoplane as if there might be some doubt.
+I recognise that I have entered a sequestered world of riches, the only sounds to disrupt the quiet are those that of small aeroplanes and hedge trimmers.
 This is the England of P.G.
 Wodehouse and Dennis Wheatley.
 It comes as no surprise when a sign announces the Royal School of Church Music.
-Only a red faced organist hurrying in with a sheaf of scores is missing, and I remember singing in the church choir as a boy, having to compete even then for various medallions indicative of merit.
+Only a red-faced organist hurrying by with a sheaf of scores is missing.
+I remember singing in the church choir as a boy, having to compete even then for various medallions indicative of merit.
 The houses are called cottages even if they are mansions, and even here among the sentimental names, the camellias past their best, and the prominent alarm systems, there is resonance.
 Always a name, a connection, an echo: Mulberry Cottage, Wild Berry Lodge, The White House.

 I walk through an extensive vineyard, the serried vines separated with grass lanes but little other evidence of life, so I’m glad when a woolly brown dog keeps me company for a while.
 We ignore each other but as he falls back to snuffle and root at the interesting smells, then races forward, he feels like the company I need today.
 From far away his owner calls him back but he ignores her, to my secret satisfaction.

 Turning a corner I hear the first siren for hours, announcing my return to the ‘normal’.
 I had hoped for a tea room at Dorking, but there’s nothing near the station except dual carriageway.
 An idiot in a shell suit accelerates his bike and does a wheelie escaping from the lights, the ambient noise I had noticed before transformed into a deafening screech that reverberates in my head.